-At the 2016 Summit in Warsaw, Allied leaders committed to continue enhancing NATO’s resilience and to further developing individual and collective capacity to resist any form of armed attack.
-Civil preparedness is a central piece of Allies’ resilience and a critical enabler for Alliance collective defence.
+At the 2016 Summit in Warsaw, Allied leaders committed to continue enhancing national resilience to further develop their individual and NATO’s collective capacity to resist any form of armed attack, in accordance with Article 3 of the North Atlantic Treaty.
+Civil preparedness is central to Allies’ resilience and a critical enabler for Alliance collective defence.
 NATO can support Allies in assessing and, upon request, enhancing their civil preparedness.

-Enhancing resilience also requires continued engagement with partners and other international bodies, including the United Nations and particularly the European Union, as well as continuously updated situational awareness.
+Enhancing resilience also requires continued engagement with partners and other international bodies, including the United Nations and European Union, as well as shared situational awareness.

-During the Cold War, many of the civil assets, such as railways, ports, airfields, grids or airspace were in state hands and easily transferred to NATO control in a crisis or wartime situation.
+During the Cold War, many of the civilian assets, such as railways, ports, airfields, grids or airspace were in state hands and easily transferred to NATO control in a crisis or wartime situation.

-Following the fall of the Berlin wall, the significantly reduced threat meant that the likelihood of a direct attack on mainland Europe diminished.
-Consequently, attention to and investment in civil preparedness started to decline.
+Following the collapse of the Soviet Union, the significantly reduced conventional military threat to the Alliance led to declining attention to and investment in civil preparedness.

-As threats from international terrorism and religious extremism became more prevalent, NATO assumed an expeditionary stance which demanded different capabilities and capacities than those developed during the Cold War.
-During this period, outsourcing of non-combat essential military tasks, requirements and capabilities became the norm and was also embraced by new NATO member countries.
+As threats from international terrorism and ethnic and religious extremism became more prevalent, NATO assumed an expeditionary posture that demanded different capabilities and capacities than those developed during the Cold War.
+During this “out of area” period, outsourcing of non-combat essential military tasks, requirements and capabilities became the norm, and was also embraced by new NATO member countries.
 Although cost-effective, the result has been an incremental increase in military dependency on civilian resources and infrastructure.
 For example, in large-scale operations around 90 per cent of military transport is now provided by the commercial sector, as is 40 per cent of military satellite communications, while 75 per cent of all host nation support is dependent on the use of locally procured infrastructure and services.

-Recent events, particularly the conflict in eastern Ukraine, have refocused attention on challenges closer to Alliance territory.
-As part of its response, the Alliance agreed and is implementing a set of assurance and adaptation measures known as the Readiness Action Plan (RAP).
-To be fully effective, the RAP must be complemented by civil preparedness.
+Recent events, particularly the illegal annexation of Crimea and the conflict in eastern Ukraine, have refocused attention on challenges closer to Alliance territory.
+As part of its response, the Alliance has agreed to strengthen its deterrence and defence posture.
+Yet, to be credible, NATO must complement deterrence with civil preparedness and national resilience.

 Consequently, nations are re-evaluating their own vulnerabilities and preparedness to effectively deter and defend against contemporary security threats.